wiard/punkbank/README.md

 # Umeko's World💍: A Tale of Parcels💎 on Bitmaps🔶💎🔶 and deeper exploration of the Virtual Frontier🔷💍💎💍🔷 (Have you heard of Miss Oshi-b @Oshibitch lately?)

-Very early in the morning, in a Tokyo subway, ☕☕☕☕☕ Umeko stood pressed between people, with a smoking coffee in her hand.
+Very early in the morning, in a Tokyo subway, ☕☕☕☕☕ Umeko stood pressed between the people and she had a smoking coffee in her hand.
 She tried to sip it and enjoy it while it was still hot.
-Looking forward to go to her new job she thought of all the new challenges she was gong to face.
-The specific technology ☕☕️ she was going to bring to this very young startup, situated in the center of this overpopulated city ☕☕☕, pumping to stay aboard in this wild world of people, countries, continents racing ☕️☕️☕️☕️☕️☕️ for their perceived survival.
-Umeko smiled.
-She knew she had the solution for everything this world needs.
-She feels confident about her ideas.
+Without much other thoughts than the new job she was going to she scrolled her phone and stumbled on this peron, Bitoshi Blockamoto, on Twitter.
+The specific technology ☕☕️ she was interested in.
+'Virtual Space mirroring Bitcoin'.
+It immediatly got her imagination.
+Umeko who is an Information Specialist, freshly coming from University, is a true lover of Data and besides that she is a very imaginative person with a great heart for society.
+This morning she is going for the first time to this very young startup that is situated in the center of the overpopulated city.
+Umeko smiles because she knows she is clever and she has some topics to share with these people.

 *Umeko, a young woman from Japan, envisions a promising future intricately woven with the threads of Bitmaps.
 In her world, Bitmaps serve as a symbolic representation of the virtual realm, securely anchored on the unyielding Bitcoin rails.
 Within this expansive digital landscape, Umeko perceives Bitmaps as open spaces, with Parcels on the Bitmaps embodying intrinsic value.
 These Parcels, mirroring transactions on the Bitcoin network, become the building blocks of a new frontier.*